“The more I read, the more I acquire, the more certain I am that I know nothing.”

 Impressions of Cormeilles, Normandie, France

 There are three Cormeilles in France.
-Our Cormeilles— the one where we spent the month of May 2024, is a thousand-year-old town of 1,150 people, that few in or out of France, are aware of.
-Some tourists happen on it, while taking a blue highway route to Paris.
+Our Cormeilles, the one where we spent the month of May, is a thousand-year-old town of 1,150 people.
+Few in or out of France are aware of it.
+Some tourists happen upon it while taking a blue highway route to Paris.
 Locals hope they will stop and buy a chevre round, a strawberry tart, a necklace, a baguette, a plate of escargot, a crepe, or a beer, but they don’t let the possibility of a sale interrupt their desire for a balanced life.

 For at least 250 years—since they began to take a census— Cormeilles has never been bigger or smaller.
 It is not a has-been or a will-be, but a stable, small, sub-sufficient town.

-Its rhythm took us a bit to get used to.
-In Cormeilles time is measured in church bells.
+Its rhythm took getting used to.
+Time is measured in church bells.
 They ring every 15 minutes, 24 hours a day.
 On the hour, the bells toll to mark the time.
-They ring for a minute at 7 AM, Noon, and 7 pm.
-I wondered: have these bells been tolling since people worked 12-hour days and had no way else to tell time?
+They ring for a minute at 7 AM, Noon, and 7 PM.
+Have these bells been tolling since people worked 12-hour days and had no other way to tell time?
 Or perhaps these bells still tell people when to wake, pause for lunch, and quit working.
-I am one who wakes in the middle of the night.
-In Cormeilles I lay in bed listening to the four bells tolling the hour, then the melodies announcing 4:15 and 4:30.
-If I had not stressed myself too much with news of Gaza or trip plans, I would be asleep when the five rings tolled.
+I wake in the middle of the night.
+In Cormeilles, I lay in bed listening to the four bells tolling the hour, then the melodies announcing 4:15 and 4:30.
+With luck, I would be asleep when the 5 AM bells tolled.

 From where the bells toll

-Most stores are open from 9 AM-Noon.
+Most stores are open from 9 AM to Noon.
 They close for lunch from 12-2:30.
 Restaurants are closed between 2:30 and 7 PM.
 Saturday nights are usually quiet.
-Mondays many things are closed.
+On Mondays, many things are closed.
 If you want an afternoon tea, you can get one at the bar in town.
 Restaurants never ask anyone to leave.
 People sit for hours, without laptops, talking.
-On my birthday we tried to take a 180-minute lunch.
+On my birthday, we tried to take a 180-minute lunch.
 We lasted two hours.
-It would probably have been easier if we had imbibed.
 It was uncomfortable.
+It would have been easier if we had imbibed.

 The center of town—Place du Gaulle, is too small for the Paris-bound cars and trucks, farmers moving tractors from meadow to meadow, and young people on motorcycles that pass through.
 There is no stop sign or traffic light.
 People take turns!
 We wondered at the patience of our bus driver.
 Sometimes it took him ten minutes to exit the intersection.

-For us, coming from a sheep farm in Wales, the commerce of the town was delightful.
-This is a cheese region of world renown, so there is a fromagerie.
-Brebis—sheep cheese— was our favorite.
+For us, coming from a sheep farm in Wales, the town commerce was delightful.
+This is a world-renown cheese region.
+At the fromagerie, brebis—sheep cheese— was our favorite.
 The poissonerie in town provided fresh seafood, but we had to check their hours frequently.
 They took long lunch breaks and sometimes closed early.
-There was also a boucherie for the carnivores and two boulangeries with a full array of tarts and sweets in bold colors, but most people came for the baguettes which they bought a couple times a day—to be eaten at the next meal.
+There was also a boucherie for the carnivores and two boulangeries with a full array of tarts and sweets in bold colors, but most people came for the baguettes, which they bought twice a day, to be eaten at the next meal.

 I loved to watch people pick up their long loaves and carry them home.
 I wished we could have joined them.
 It looked so convivial.
 Dave’s gluten intolerance meant we did our best to keep the bread eating to a minimum.
 France was the hardest place for such a dietary restriction.
 Bread is life here.
 They just created a scratch-and-sniff stamp celebrating the baguette.

 Friday was market day.
-We made friends with the organic farm distributor providing vegetables and fruits from France and Spain, including deep green artichokes with purple and yellow fringes the size of my head.
-Chickens at the market were sold whole with heads and tails still on— chopped off after purchase.
+We made friends with the organic farm distributor offering vegetables and fruits from France and Spain, including deep green artichokes with purple and yellow fringes the size of my head.
+Chickens at the market were sold whole, with heads and tails still on— chopped off after purchase.
 The seafood stall changed from week to week.
-One day there are giant crabs on sale.
-Always there are snails and conch, and fish with eyes stare as you wait for your fillet.
+One day, there are giant crabs on sale.
+Always there were snails, conch, and fish with eyes that stare as you wait for your fillet.
 For Dave’s birthday, we bought salmon.
 For mine, conch.
 One woman sold yogurt, fresh cottage cheese, and pots of cream.
 I only discovered the difference by buying each one.

 There were three holidays while we were in Cormeilles.
-The first celebrated the day, May 8th, 1945, when Charles De Gaulle announced to the French people that the war with Nazi Germany was over.
-This holiday was celebrated for five days, with a carnival for kids, and occasional marching bands and parades.
-One night at 10 PM the band began to play.
+The first: May 8th, 1945, when Charles De Gaulle announced to the French people that the war with Nazi Germany was over, was celebrated for five days, with a carnival for kids, marching bands, and parades.
+One night at 10 PM, the band began to play.
 We rushed out and were not the only ones in our pajamas.
-The street was blocked off and the crowd swayed to the music.
+The street was blocked off, and the crowd swayed to the music.
 They released confetti, and the streets were lined with tiny bits of bright paper for the rest of our visit.

-Though the town center was usually busy, we only needed to walk a block or two in any direction to get to peaceful quiet.
+The town center was busy, but we only needed to walk a block or two in any direction to peaceful quiet.
 Nine roads spoke out of town in different directions, all heading uphill, some immediately and steeply, others eventually and slowly.
 A quarter mile, or a ½ a mile at most, and we’d come to the town sign with a slash through it letting us know we had left Cormeilles.
 We spent most of our time in Cormeilles walking these nine spokes.
-We found a table at the mountain top, our go-to when the weather permitted a picnic lunch.
-In the evening we took one of the roads that take longer to rise, passing meadows with views of our little town.
+We found a table at the mountain top, our go-to for a picnic lunch.
+In the evening, we took one of the roads that took longer to rise, passing meadows with views of our little town.

 A block outside of Cormeilles